We’re always on the hunt for brilliant new writers.

 Q: Should I try to make my manuscript look like a finished book?

-Please don’t feel like you have to include a title page, dedication, acknowledgments, etc. We’d love to open your MS and get straight into the text, so if you really want to include those things, pop them at the end of the document, please.
+Please don’t feel like you have to include a title page, dedication, acknowledgements, etc. We’d love to open your MS and get straight into the text, so if you really want to include those things, pop them at the end of the document, please.

 Q: What are the reasons you turn manuscripts down?